LORENZA ÁVILA- AND THE SUCCESS OF KIWILIMÓN

 That is exactly what Lorenza was looking for when she started ten years ago: practical, fun recipes with a Mexican flavor.
 And she sure found them!
 With great success she has solved her problem and that of nineteen million more people!

-We are proud to have Lorenza Ávila in our Revista Mujer as a woman entrepreneur who brings to our community a great example and demonstrates that from a simple idea to help and support other women in something as simple as the daily preparation of meals, you can build a spectacular company with a taste of success: Kiwilimón.
+We are proud to have Lorenza Ávila in our Revista Mujer as a woman entrepreneur who brings to our community a great example.
+She demonstrates that from a simple idea to help and support other women in the daily preparation of meals, you can build a spectacular company with a taste of success: Kiwilimón.

 Follow the world of Kiwilimón here: